 The only dues related to being an ambassador are paying for a t-shirt that members must wear at all volunteer events.
 Interested students must complete a detailed application followed by an interview where faculty members have a chance to see and hear each prospect in a tour-like setting.

-Mrs. Christine Armour and Mrs. Tammie Ford are the sponsors.
+Mrs. Christine Armour, Mrs. Terri Heath and Mr. Nick Brashier are the sponsors.

 The Art Club works on group and individual projects in the classroom as well as makes several field trips to art museums and exhibits throughout each school year.
 The club’s service project for the 2012-13 school year is decorating and filling boxes for the residents through the Ave Maria nursing home.